Sergenyaniklar/Dice-Games/README.md

 If Player 1 wins, the result is highlighted in green.
 If the computer wins, the result is shown in red.
 In case of a draw, the result appears in orange.
+<h3>Username Customization:</h3>
-Username Customization: Player 1 can change their username by typing in an input field and pressing the "Change Name" button.
+Player 1 can change their username by typing in an input field and pressing the "Change Name" button.

 ﻿<h2> Technologies Used </h2>
 <h3>React:</h3>